-Although this study adds to our appreciation of consumer awareness that explaining coverage of digital TV services in Uganda it has some limitations and therefore findings should not all be generalized.
+Although this study adds to our appreciation of consumer awareness that explains coverage of digital TV services in Uganda it has some limitations and therefore findings should not all be generalized.
 These limitations among others include the following;

-There were a number of predictors incorporated in the model.
+There were few predictors incorporated in the model.
 Both consumer awareness and coverage of digital TV services could have been measured by many other predictors in addition to the ones utilised by the study.
 The study was basically cross-sectional that examined the relationship between consumer awareness and coverage of digital TV services at one point in time.
 This limits the generalizability of the findings.
-Further, the questions in the survey tool were closed-ended; hence the probability important details may not have been capture much as information from interviews was incorporated.
+Further, the questions in the survey tool were closed-ended; hence important details may not have been captured.

-In view of the above limitations, the study opens up areas for further research. more predictors should be added in the model based on literature and be tested empirically to increase our understanding of coverage of digital TV services in Uganda.
+In view of the above limitations, the study opens areas for further research.
+More predictors should be added in the model based on literature and be tested empirically to increase our understanding of coverage of digital TV services in Uganda.
 Secondly, future studies should explore an alternative analysis plan to better elucidate the relationship between consumer awareness and coverage of digital TV services in Uganda.